coras-code/GoodNews/README.md

 Try?
-Force unwrapping the URL, some projects use guard others use ! force unwrapping private
+Force unwrapping the URL, some projects use guard others use ! force unwrapping private content hugging priorty (vertical)- increased the description label by 1, so if the constraints break, it will be this label

 ### Changes to original
 naming of func getArticles to fetchArticles